Office of the United States Trade Representative; Department of Labor.

-Comments may be submitted on potentially significant sectoral or Start Printed Page 24533regional employment impacts (both positive and negative) in the United States as well as other likely labor market impacts of the FTA.
+Comments may be submitted on potentially significant sectoral or regional employment impacts (both positive and negative) in the United States as well as other likely labor market impacts of the FTA.
 Persons submitting comments should provide as much detail as possible in support of their submissions.

 3. Requirements for Submissions

 To ensure prompt and full consideration of responses, the TPSC strongly recommends that interested persons submit comments by electronic mail to the following e-mail address: Start Printed Page 52623 FR0095@ustr.gov.
 Persons making submissions by e-mail should use the following subject line: Bahrain Employment Review.
 Documents should be submitted in WordPerfect, MSWord, or text (.TXT) files.
 Supporting documentation submitted as spreadsheets is acceptable in Quattro Pro or Excel format.
 For any document containing business confidential information submitted electronically, the file name of the business confidential version should begin with the characters “BC-”, and the file name of the public version should begin with the character “P-”.
 The “P-” or “BC-” should be followed by the name of the submitter.
 Persons who make submissions by e-mail should not provide separate cover letters; information that might appear in a cover letter should be included in the submission itself.
 To the extent possible, any attachments to the submission should be included in the same file as the submission itself, and not as separate files.